lanwuwei/Twitter-URL-Corpus/README.md

 	  location   = {Copenhagen, Denmark}
   	  url        = {http://aclweb.org/anthology/D17-1127}
   	}
+Please use Twitter_URL_Corpus_train.txt to train your paraphrase identification model and use Twitter_URL_Corpus_test.txt to test performance.

 ## A few notes
 1. Put your own Twitter keys into config.py and modify line 59 in main.py before running the code.